Sir Ranulph Fiennes is recognised as ‘The World’s Greatest Living Explorer‘.

-- To the Ends of the Earth: The Transglobe expedition was the first journey around the Earth’s polar axis, setting new standards for achievement.
+- To the Ends of the Earth: The Transglobe expedition was the first journey around the Earth’s polar axis.

-Presentations (with or without slides or video) vary in length from 30 to 75 minutes and are available as a motivational keynote or after-dinner speech.
+Presentations vary in length from 30 to 75 minutes and are available as a motivational keynote or after-dinner speech.

 Sir Ranulph Fiennes is one of our longest represented clients.
 The Gordon Poole Agency have worked closely with him for over 30 years.

 For speaking engagements, ambassador roles, media opportunities and endorsements please contact us and speak to an agent for Sir Ranulph Fiennes.